Plenty Of Room At Guantanamo Bay for Trump's 'Bad Dudes'

 Camp 6, which can house as many as 175 people, now holds 26.
 Five of them were deemed eligible for transfer to another country by an Obama-era parole-type board, but Trump has made clear he wants no more prisoners leaving Guantanamo.

-Camp 5, next door, is empty – but it could hold another roughly 80 prisoners.
-So even though Guantanamo received its last new captive in March of 2008, today it could accommodate about 200 more.
+Camp 5, next door, is empty — but it could hold roughly 80 prisoners.
+So even though Guantanamo received its last new captive in March 2008, today it could accommodate about 200 more.

-U.S. government officials did not give a precise number of vacancies, and some people inside the Guantanamo netherworld do not believe Trump should try to fill them.
+U.S. government officials did not give a precise number of vacancies, and some people stuck in Guantanamo's limbo do not believe Trump should try to fill them.

 "I think it's an awful, awful idea," says Colleen Kelly.
 Her brother, William Kelly Jr., died at the Windows of the World restaurant at the World Trade Center on Sept.
 11, 2001.
 For nearly five years, she's watched a newly constituted military commission so mired in pretrial wrangling that it's so far failed to bring to trial five Guantanamo prisoners accused of plotting the attacks.

-If the U.S. does capture terror suspects under Trump, it should charge, try and hold them in the United States, Kelly said.
+If the U.S. does capture terror suspects under Trump, it should charge, hold and try them in the United States, Kelly said.

 "We have a system of justice in this country that has been tried and tested," she says.
 "For more than 250 years, it has served us well.
 And the military commission, as much as there is an earnest effort by the prosecution, it's all untested — and to have that continue on and on, it's an awful idea."

 The military commissions have led to only eight convictions.
 Three of those rulings have been overturned entirely, three more partially.
-There are currently ten Guantanamo inmates at some stage of a military commission proceeding.
+Ten Guantanamo inmates are at some stage of a military commission proceeding.
 Seven of them have yet to see their cases even come to trial.

-All ten of those who stand charged before a military commission are being held, along with five others, at a secret site known as Camp 7.
-That wasn't part of the windshield tour.
+All 10 of those who stand charged before a military commission are being held, along with five others, at a secret site known as Camp 7 — not part of the windshield tour.
 Spokesman Filostrat says journalists are not allowed to view Camp 7, even from the outside.

 "It's classified," he says.
 "I can't even tell you where it is.
 I've never been there myself."

 All of Camp 7's occupants have been designated "high value detainees."
-They share another dubious distinction: according to a synopsis of a Senate study of the CIA's Rendition, Detention and Interrogation program, all were previously held and harshly interrogated at "black sites," CIA-run clandestine prisons in various countries worldwide.
+They share another dubious distinction: According to a synopsis of a Senate study of the CIA's Rendition, Detention and Interrogation program, all were previously held and harshly interrogated at "black sites," CIA-run clandestine prisons in various countries worldwide.

 As a result, while five men in Guantanamo are facing trial and possible death penalties for plotting mass murder, the U.S. government is now being pushed by the defense to provide classified evidence that those men were subjected to interrogation methods widely seen as torture.